I don’t believe in having regret in my life.

 Top Regrets of the Dying

 Given how I feel, I was intrigued when I saw an article titled “Top regrets of the dying”.
-I was interested to see what the top regrets were and whether I could learn anything from them to make my future even better.
+I was interested to see what the top things people regret were and whether I could learn anything from them to make my future even better.

 The key themes all related to topics very close my heart:-